-- 12. The CLF must only be used by an ADI to manage any shortfall in Australian dollars between its holding of HQLA and its net cash outflows. - 13.
-The amount that can be included in the numerator of an ADI's LCR calculation is the market value of HQLA1 and HQLA2 held by the ADI, after applicable haircuts as outlined in paragraph 9 of this Attachment, plus the lesser of: - (a) the contractual amount of the CLF an ADI has signed with the RBA, as approved by APRA for LCR purposes; or - (b) the market value of the assets held by an ADI as collateral for the CLF after applicable RBA haircuts have been applied. - 14.
-Assets held by an ADI for the purposes of the CLF must: - (a) meet the operational requirements for HQLA as outlined in paragraphs 20-21 of this Attachment; and - (b) be well diversified in terms of type of assets, type of issuer and specific counterparty or issuer. - 15.
-An ADI that requires a CLF from the RBA must apply to APRA for approval before entering into the CLF. - 16.
+- 12. A scenario analysis ADI is able to establish a secured committed liquidity facility with the Reserve Bank of Australia, sufficient in size to cover any shortfall in Australian dollars between the ADI's holdings of HQLA and the LCR requirement.
+Qualifying collateral for the CLF will comprise all assets eligible for repurchase transactions with the RBA under normal market conditions and any other assets nominated by the RBA. - 13.
+The CLF must only be used by an ADI to manage any shortfall in Australian dollars between its holding of HQLA and its net cash outflows. - 14.
+The amount that can be included in the numerator of an ADI's LCR calculation is the market value of HQLA1 and HQLA2 held by the ADI, after applicable haircuts as outlined in paragraph 10 of this Attachment, plus the lesser of: - (a) the contractual amount of the CLF an ADI has signed with the RBA, as approved by APRA for LCR purposes; or - (b) the market value of the assets held by an ADI as collateral for the CLF after applicable RBA haircuts have been applied. - 15.
+Assets held by an ADI for the purposes of the CLF must: - (a) meet the operational requirements for HQLA as outlined in paragraphs 21-24 of this Attachment; and - (b) be well diversified in terms of type of assets, type of issuer and specific counterparty or issuer. - 16.
+An ADI that requires a CLF from the RBA for LCR purposes must apply to APRA for approval before entering into the CLF. - 17.
 To facilitate APRA's approval process, the ADI's annual funding strategy must clearly state the amount of the CLF required in the forecast period.
-An ADI must make every reasonable effort to manage its liquidity risk through its own balance sheet management before applying for a CLF.
-An ADI must demonstrate that it has, to the greatest reasonable extent: - (a) purchased HQLA, recognising the available supply of those assets; - (b) increased the maturity profile of its liabilities; - (c) used secured funding to generate longer-term funding; - (d) taken steps to increase the stable nature of its deposits; - (e) reduced contingent outflows; - (f) demonstrated discipline in creating assets; and - (g) minimised reliance on liabilities with a high LCR outflow.

-- 17. Following the initial approval, an ADI must apply on an annual basis for APRA approval of the size of the CLF that can be recognised for LCR purposes. - 18.
+An ADI must make every reasonable effort to manage its liquidity risk through its own balance sheet management before applying for a CLF for LCR purposes. - 18.
+Following the initial approval, an ADI must apply on an annual basis for APRA approval of the size of the CLF that can be recognised for LCR purposes. - 19.
 In the case of unforeseen changes in requirements, an ADI can apply to APRA at any time for an increase in the amount of its CLF to be recognised for LCR purposes by submitting an updated Board-approved funding and liquidity plan.
-A reduction in the amount of the CLF can only occur as part of an annual review. - 19.
-In the event that an ADI draws funds under its CLF, senior management must attest that the proceeds of the drawdown will be used for Australian dollar liquidity needs only.
-APRA must be advised of any proposed drawdown of the CLF.
+A reduction in the amount of the CLF can only occur as part of an annual review

+20. In the event that an ADI draws funds under its CLF other than for intraday purposes or the funding of end-of-day balances held at the RBA, senior management must attest that the proceeds of the drawdown will be used for Australian dollar liquidity needs only.
+APRA must be advised of any proposed drawdown of the CLF that is not for intraday purposes or the funding of end-of-day balances held at the RBA.